-Gauhati High Court Rules as such I am inclined to hold that there was non compliance of Section 81 of the Act, 1951 as no copy of the election petition for sole respondent applicant accompanied the election petition inasmuch as the only copy accompanied with the election petition was only for office use i.e. in compliance of Rule 1 sub-rule (a) of Chapter VIII-A only but not the provision of Section 81(1) of the Act, 1951.
+Gauhati High Court Rules as such I am inclined to hold that there was non compliance of accompanied the election petition inasmuch as the only copy accompanied with the election petition was only for office use i.e. in compliance of Rule 1 sub-rule (a) of Chapter VIII-A only but not the provision of Section 81(1) of the Act, 1951.